ceph/ceph/doc/rados/deployment/ceph-deploy-mds.rst

 just add or remove one or more metadata servers on the command line with one command.

-.. note:: CephFS is in production using 1 metadata server per cluster.
-You **MUST** deploy at least one metadata server to use CephFS.
+.. important:: You must deploy at least one metadata server to use CephFS.
+    There is experimental support for running multiple metadata servers.
+    Do not run multiple metadata servers in production.

 See `MDS Config Reference`_ for details on configuring metadata servers.